NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

   from last week, and the next two hours had different presenters give presentations on various topics in synthetic biology, and
-* a two-hour class the next day, that included a recitation session - which was previewing the homework, for next week - along with a homework review for us online listeners.
+* a two-hour class the next day, that included a recitation session - which was previewing next week's homework - along with a homework review for online listeners.

 To my surprise, there was a relatively high number of online students participating (~ 45, IIRC - about 3 times the number of MIT students physically attending), but only about a third of the online students made it through to the end.

-Attendance was taken every lecture, for both us (online listeners) and the students physically present at MIT.
-We were also expected to do all the exercises for the week - with the TAs making sure that this was the case.
+Attendance was taken every lecture, for both online listeners and the students physically present at MIT.
+We were also expected to do all the exercises for the week - with the TAs ensuring that this was the case.

 In the middle of the course's duration, we also had a handful of hands-on workshops (of which we had to attend some), aptly named the *Festival of Growing*.